harness/developer-hub/tutorials/cd-pipelines/kubernetes/kustomize.md

 ### Delegate

-The Harness Delegate is a service that runs in your local network or VPC to establish connections between the Harness Manager and various providers such as artifact registries, cloud platforms, etc. The delegate is installed in the target infrastructure (Kubernetes cluster) and performs operations including deployment and integration.
+The Harness Delegate is a service that runs in your local network or VPC to establish connections between Harness Manager and various providers such as artifact registries and cloud platforms.
+The delegate is installed in the target infrastructure (Kubernetes cluster) and performs operations including deployment and integration.
 To learn more about the delegate, go to [delegate Overview](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-overview/).

 3. In **Project Setup**, select **Delegates**.
     - Select **Tokens**.